-Check that the AC mains voltage is within the amplifier's operating range, 130-270V and (65-135V @ 115V).
+Check that the AC mains voltage is within the amplifier's operating range, 130-265V@ 230V, and (65-135V @ 115V).
 Over/under-voltage protection may have occurred.
-If the amplifier is connected by mistake to a 3-phase supply (415V), an internal non-resetable fuse or resistor may have blown.
-The amplifier must then be returned to your supplier for service/ repair.
+If the amplifier is connected by mistake to a 3-phase supply, an internal non-resetable fuse or resistor may have blown.
+The amplifier then has to be returned to your supplier for service.